aimms/documentation/pro-release-notes.rst

 **Resolved Issues**

    - Assigning/updating an app permissions could not be possible when an environment is deleted which had an access to the app.
+   - Fixed an issue where Tunnel App could crash when data is being imported.
+(This does require an AIMMS 4.96 or higher)
    - PRO REST API: Improved error message when passing incorrect date to retrieve tasks list.
    - PRO REST API: Fixed an issue where a task could fail with an immediate response - HTTP code of 500 when passing a *.parquet* file with a cell length of 60 or more characters per line.
    - PRO REST API: Fixed an issue where it could not create a task with 5MB+ input/output.